udacitydrl/tennis/REPORT.md

 * Learning rate of the critic: 0.0001

 ## Results
+The model learns very slow in the first 1500 eposodes.
+Afterward, it gradually learns to play better.
 The graph shows the rewards per episode

 ![scores](scores.png)